-If you are looking to spend the summer some place where fun is plentiful, consider working at Adventureland Amusement Park.
+If you are looking to spend the summer where fun is plentiful, consider workamping at Adventureland Amusement Park!

-In addition to the amusement park, Adventureland includes 200+ acres that also houses a 310-site campground and an almost 200 room hotel, just East of Des Moines in Altoona, IA right off exit I-80.
-A popular summer hangout, more than 600,000 guests are expected for the 2018 season!
+In addition to the amusement park, Adventureland has over 200 acres of land that includes a 310-site campground and an almost 200-room hotel!
+This amusement park wonderland is just East of Des Moines in Altoona, IA right off exit I-80, and is a popular summer hangout for its more than 600,000 guests!

 Since Des Moines is just a short drive away, there is much to see and do in your leisure time while working inside the park.
-Workampers should consider using days off to visit place like the Botanical Center, Farmer’s Markets, Blank Park Zoo, the State Capital, the Science Center and many other top attractions like the State Capital.
+Workampers should consider using days off to visit places like the Botanical Center, Farmer’s Markets, Blank Park Zoo, the State Capital, the Science Center, and many other top attractions like the State Capital.

-The Adventureland Workamping program, which dates back many years of successfully hiring RVers, has become one of the most well-known summer Workamping jobs and for good reason.
-Adventureland Park has been hiring Workampers for many years and it’s a well-known fact the current owner of Workamper News, Steve Anderson, was the original HR Director who initiated the program by bringing in thousands of helpful volunteers to add to the local hires.
+The Adventureland Workamping program, which dates back many years of successfully hiring RVers, has become one of the most well-known summer Workamping jobs, and for good reason.
+Adventureland Park has been hiring Work Campers for many years and hires thousands of RVers each season in addition to local hires.

-The current HR Director, Gary Pardekooper, has been known to start hiring right after Labor Day for the next season, but typically likes to wait until October 1.
-While the Workamping season at Adventureland runs from late April to late September, they seem to have flexible start dates with the caveat that all Workampers should be onsite by late June.
+The current HR Director has been known to start hiring right after Labor Day for the next season, but typically likes to wait until October 1.
+While the Workamping season at Adventureland runs from late April to late October, they seem to have flexible start dates with the caveat that all Work Campers should be onsite by late June.

 In April, at the beginning of the season, schedules will include part-time weekend hours only.
-Once the park opens for the summer and operations are in full swing, Workampers can expect to see daily full-time hours through the last weekend in September where 8 hours days, 5-6 days per week are normal.
+Once the park opens on Memorial Day and operations are in full swing, Workampers can expect to see daily full-time hours through the last weekend in September where 8 hours days, 5-6 days per week are normal.

 Most positions will be inside the park facility in departments such as ride operations, retail, food service, and retail working 5-7 hour days with a 30-minute unpaid break.

-Working in the rides department will include operating amusement park rides for park guests.
-Primary duties include assisting guests during the loading and unloading process and guest safety is a top priority.
+Working in the rides department will include operating amusement park rides for park guests and assisting guests during the loading and unloading process, with guest safety as a top priority.
 Standing on your feet for extended periods of time is typical in these roles, and they also require moderate lifting.
-You will be exposed to various weather conditions, so make sure you have appropriate gear.
+You will be exposed to various weather conditions, so make sure you have the appropriate gear.

 Inside the games department, Workampers can expect to work in many arcade/game areas throughout the park.
 Major responsibilities will include encouraging players to play games, handling cash payments, providing prizes to winners, and speaking over a microphone.
 Basic customer service and math skills are needed, along with an outgoing personality due to high guest interaction.
 Folks working in this department can expect to be exposed to various weather elements.

 Retail Employees will enjoy working in one of several kiosks and/or souvenir shops throughout the park.
-Locations are located both indoors and outdoors, with varying weather elements.
-Job responsibilities might include tasks such as, using a register with point of sale computer, credit card processing, and stocking shelves.
+This position is located both indoors and outdoors, with varying weather elements.
+Job responsibilities might include tasks such as using a register with a point of sale computer, credit card processing, and stocking shelves.
 Employees in these roles should enjoy high customer interactions and be ready for a fast-paced work environment.